Flood Warnings

 Severe Flood Warning

-Severe flooding is expected.
+Definition: Severe flooding is expected.
 There is extreme danger to life and property.
 Act now.

-As with Flood Warning plus
+As with Flood Warning plus:

 - Be prepared to lose power supplies - gas, electricity, water, telephone